 Jaramillo was so concerned about what she was witnessing that she joined the Sacramento Tenants Union, which fights gentrification and displacement and stands up to predatory landlords.
 It’s part of a vibrant tenants union movement that’s blooming in California and across the nation.

 “I’m afraid of facing what people are dealing with right now,” she says.
 “They live in buildings where landlords don’t care about people.
 They’re jacking up rent 20 or 30 percent.”

 Median rent for a one-bedroom apartment in Sacramento currently stands at $1,363.
 A 20 percent increase on that means a hike of $272 per month.
 Over the course of a year, that’s $3,264.
 It’s a huge, unsustainable spike for middle- and working-class residents.

-But state and local legislators haven’t acted quickly enough to implement substantive renter protections, and the deep-pocketed, politically influential real estate industry has routinely stopped sensible renter protections.
-Californians can no longer wait for politicians who refuse to stand up to the real estate industry, which shells out millions in campaign cash during election season.
+But state and local legislators haven’t acted quickly to implement substantive renter protections, and the deep-pocketed, politically influential real estate industry has routinely stopped sensible renter protections.
+Jaramillo believes Californians must take matters into their own hands.

-“We’re at a point,” says Jaramillo, “where all we have is people power.”
+“We’re at a point,” she says, “where all we have is people power.”